progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--John isn’t allowed to push because Jessica has pushed in the meantime.
 This is especially important to understand if you’re used to Subversion, because you’ll notice that the two developers didn’t edit the same file.
 Although Subversion automatically does such a merge on the server if different files are edited, in Git you must merge the commits locally.
 John has to fetch Jessica’s changes and merge them in before he will be allowed to push:-->

 John darf seine Änderung nicht pushen, weil Jessica in der Zwischenzeit gepushed hat.
 Dies ist ein Unterschied zu Subversion: wie Du siehst, haben die beiden Entwickler nicht dieselbe Datei bearbeitet.
-Während Subversion automatisch merged, wenn lediglich verschiedene Dateien bearbeitet wurden, muß man Commits in Git lokal mergen.
-John muß also Jessicas Änderungen herunter landen und mergen, bevor er dann selbst pushen darf:
+Während Subversion automatisch merged, wenn lediglich verschiedene Dateien bearbeitet wurden, muss man Commits in Git lokal mergen.
+John muss also Jessicas Änderungen herunterladen und mergen, bevor er dann selbst pushen darf:

 	$ git fetch origin
 	...